-The Ubuntu Advantage (UA) client is a tool designed to automate access to UA services like Extended Security Maintenance (ESM), CIS, FIPS, and more.
-The client is available for all Ubuntu LTS releases.
-Features might depend on the specific LTS release as they do or do not apply.
-The updated client provides users a command-line interface with a single point to access all UA services.
+The Ubuntu Advantage (UA) client is a tool designed to automate access to UA services like Extended Security Maintenance (ESM), CIS, FIPS, Livepatch and more.
+The client is available for all Ubuntu LTS releases as well as premium Ubuntu PRO cloud images on AWS, Azure and GCP.
+Features supported depend on the specific LTS release as they do or do not apply.
+The UA client provides users a command-line interface with a single point to access all UA services.
 This simplifies access to UA Services and allows access to UA services for all users of Ubuntu with a free tier of service.
 See https://ubuntu.com/advantage for more details on the various UA services.

 Working with specific services

 To access ESM, either attach your existing Ubuntu 16.04 LTS machine via the UA client command line or launch an Ubuntu PRO 16.04 image which already has ESM enabled.

 Keep reading if you want more detailed instructions, or have questions

 Installing the UA client

 The UA client is installed through

 apt and is present on all Ubuntu Server images.
 Confirm you have the latest Ubuntu Advantage client which is equal to or greater than version 27.